 The Justice Reinvestment for Aboriginal Young People Campaign

-Throughout 2012 and into 2013 ANTaR NSW has been working with a range of organisations to increase awareness and education in relation to the over representation of Aboriginal and Torres Strait Islander young people in the justice system in NSW.
+Since 2012 ANTaR NSW has been working with a range of organisations to increase awareness and education in relation to the over representation of Aboriginal and Torres Strait Islander young people in the justice system in NSW.

 Aboriginal and Torres Strait Islander Young People make up approximately 2.5% of the population of NSW but are approximately 50% of the incarcerated juvenile population and are 28 times more likely to receive a custodial sentence than non-Indigenous young people.